-&lt;sup>3 The natural gas price used is based on the average of the California industrial natural gas price over the previous 12 months of available data at the time the project was deemed complete (June 2010 through May 2011) as published by the U.S. Energy Information Administration in their monthly natural gas reports.
-See http://tonto.eja.doe.gov/dnav/ng/hist/n3035ca3m.htm
+2 The natural gas price used is based on the average of the California industrial natural gas price over the previous 12 months of available data (April 2011 through March 2012) as published by the U.S. Energy Information Administration in their monthly natural gas reports.
+See http://tonto.eia.doe.gov/dnav/ng/hist/n3035ca3m.htm